qkaTlehdrnf/multi-signal-preprocess/README.md

 This is column-wise apply filter and utility process module

+If you want to compare multiple of filtering methods with automatically filter the data inside of class or funcition,

+this library will quite good for you

+in case of hampel filter, you can make it run as cuda or other device

+and torch apply along axis has been coded in here

+but as I find out, m1 macos did not supported gpu calculation yet

+but still there are no problem

 :warning: Warning Butterworth may not work fluently

 ## How to use